 One of the reasons it works well for women’s reproductive issues is because it’s naturally high in minerals such as calcium, magnesium, potassium, and iron, which in the right balance nourish the body.
 Magnesium, in particular, is a natural muscle relaxant, which helps with childbirth, but could also be used for muscle pain of any form.

-8. St. Johns Wort
+16. St. Johns Wort

 Its latin name, hypericum perforatum, hints at the best way to identify it.
 The “perforatum” refers to the fact that the leaves are actually perforated and if you hold a tiny St. Johns Wort leaf up to the sunlight, you’ll see it’s full of tiny pinprick holes that let sunlight flow through.

-Bonus Herb: Self Heal or All Heal
+Bonus Herb: Self Heal/All Heal

-A common purple-flowered weed that invades lawns and shady places, its common names, ‘self heal’ or ‘all heal’, allude to the fact that it can heal just about anything.
+A common purple-flowered weed (prunella vulgaris) that invades lawns and shady places, its common names, ‘self heal’ or ‘all heal’, allude to the fact that it can heal just about anything.
 It’s naturally antibacterial and soothing to the system, and ancient herbalists considered it to be a panacea.

 Externally, it’s known to help heal wounds, treat inflamed tissues, and protect the skin from sun damage.
 Internally, it’s used for a wide range of things from sore throats to depression.